AlexisSaezU/AlexisSaezU.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New PhD article just available in the Journal of the Mechanics and Physics of Solids.
+Another PhD article just available in the Journal of the Mechanics and Physics of Solids.
 Check it out here! <a href="https://doi.org/10.1016/j.jmps.2023.105506">Link</a>